VideojogosLusofona/color-shape-links-ai-competition/doc/04_thinker.md

 }
 ```

-We're almost there, but there is still a piece missing: the heuristic function.
+We're almost there, but there's still a piece missing: the heuristic function.
 This is a fundamental part of the solution, and as such, only a very basic
 approach is discussed here.
 Intuitively, pieces near or at the center of the
 board potentially contribute to more winning sequences than pieces near